 Female capybaras have a gestation period of around 130 to 150 days and can give birth to up to eight offspring at once.
 After mating, the female will separate herself from the rest of the herd and build a nest out of vegetation near water sources such as rivers or ponds.

-Once born, baby capybaras are able to walk within hours and can swim shortly after birth.
+Once born, baby capybaras can walk within hours and swim shortly after birth.
 They rely heavily on their mother’s milk for nourishment during their first few weeks of life before transitioning to solid foods such as grasses and aquatic plants.

-Capybara mothers are very protective of their young and will fiercely defend them against predators such as jaguars or anacondas.
+Capybara mothers protect their young and fiercely defend them against predators such as jaguars or anacondas.
 The entire herd also plays an important role in protecting newborns by forming a circle around them when danger is present.

 Common Health Problems of Capybaras as Pets

 Capybaras are fascinating animals that can make great pets for the right owners.
-However, like any pet, they come with their own set of health issues that need to be taken into consideration.
-In this section, we will discuss some of the most common health problems that capybaras may experience as pets.
+However, like any pet, they come with their own set of health issues that need to be considered.
+This section will discuss some of the most common health problems that capybaras may experience as pets.

 Dental Problems